awsdocs/amazon-s3-developer-guide/doc_source/LLAbortMPUJava.md

 ```

 **Note**
-Instead of aborting multipart uploads individually, you can abort all of your in\-progress multipart uploads that were initiated before a specific time\.
+Instead of stopping multipart uploads individually, you can stop all of your in\-progress multipart uploads that were initiated before a specific time\.
 This clean\-up operation is useful for aborting multipart uploads that you initiated but that didn't complete or were aborted\.
-For more information, see [Abort multipart uploads](HLAbortMPUploadsJava.md)\.
+For more information, see [Stop multipart uploads](HLAbortMPUploadsJava.md)\.